||ASAP - Advanced Satellite Aviation-weather Products

 ||POWER - Prediction Of World Energy Resource

-the Prediction of Worldwide Energy Resource (POWER) project has been initiated to
+Within the NASA Earth Science Applied Sciences Program, the Prediction of Worldwide Energy Resource (POWER) project,

 ||DEVELOP - Applied Sciences - Human Capital Development